menu iconknow your dna logosearch icon

 How Do Alleles Determine Traits?

-DNA is the complete set of instructions for a creature’s cells.
-Because your alleles carry these DNA sequences, they tell cells how to divide, how much of each type of cell to make, and so much more.
+DNA is the complete set of instructions for a creatureโ€™s cells.
+Because your alleles carry these DNA sequences, they don’t just tell cells how to divide or how much of each type of cell to make.
+They also contain instructions for how you will look and even behave.

 The differences between physical traits are dependent on what mutant alleles you have.
 Having alleles that tell your cells to grow black hair causes you to have black hair, and so on.1